 If you’re a fan of movies like Spirited Away, My Neighbor Totoro or Kiki’s Delivery service, amongst many more, take a trip out to Mitaka-shi, where an orange cat bus will pick you up and take you to the Studio Ghibli Museum.
 Only 200 people are allowed in a day, so it’s best to book in advance through a travel agent.
 You can buy them from Lawson’s convenience store while in Japan.
 The museum is creatively laid out and even if you’re not really into anime, it’s still pretty interesting.

-The new Teamlab Borderless MORI Building Digital Art Museum here is amazing!
+The new Team Borderless Digital Art Museum here is amazing!
 The lines will probably be long but they do move quickly or just get there at opening for less crowds.
-Check the website on the day to see if tickets have sold out, or pre-purchase them, which lets you skip the ticket buying line.

 While you’re there, check out the nearby Gundam statue, which looks like a giant Transformer robot.
 There’s also plenty of shopping malls and restaurants in this area.